nneva/mt-exercise-3/README.md

 - Other settings: `word embeddings size` and `number of hidden units per layer` are set to **250**.

+📈 **Graphical representation of the training results:**

+For graphical representation of the training results run following command:

+    python scripts/get_infographic.py --input-file  infographic/output.txt --save-charts infographic/charts --save-tables infographic/tables

+- **Note:** This is a working version, so make sure to run edited `./scripts/install_packages.sh` and `./scripts/download_data.sh` before executing this command.

 Generate (sample) some text from a trained model with: